Jon Jones (director): Career

-During 2005 he also directed Archangel, a Soviet thriller starring Daniel Craig.
+During 2005 Jones also directed Archangel, a Soviet thriller starring Daniel Craig.
 In 2006, he worked on The Secret Life of Mrs Beeton followed by Northanger Abbey in 2007.
-Northanger Abbey featured Felicity Jones in her first adult role, as well as the young Carey Mulligan.
-This Andrew Davies adaptation of Jane Austen's least-known novel is frequently put in the top ten of all filmed Austen adaptations, most recently by The Daily Telegraph in January 2013 on the 200th anniversary of the publication of Pride and Prejudice.

-His next direction job was The Diary of Anne Frank, which was the first production since 1959 to be given permission by the Anne Frank-Fonds to use the actual words of Anne Frank's diary.
-It was made in close collaboration with the Anne Frank House, in an attempt to make as accurate a portrayal as possible.
-The production was extremely well-received worldwide.
-He went on to direct Going Postal in 2010, followed by Zen, with each episode reaching well over 5 million viewers.
+His next direction job was The Diary of Anne Frank, which was the first production since 1959 to be given permission by the Anne Frank Fonds to use the words of Anne Frank's diary.
+It was made in collaboration with the Anne Frank House.
+He went on to direct Terry Pratchett's Going Postal in 2010, followed by Zen, with each episode reaching over 5 million viewers.

 In 2012, he directed Julian Fellowes' Titanic, which won a BAFTA for best visual effects in 2013.
-That year, Jones directed Mr Selfridge, for ITV, Da Vinci's Demons, which won a Primetime Emmy Award, and Lawless - an intense legal drama screened as part of Sky's "Drama Matters”, starring Suranne Jones and Lindsay Duncan.
-After directing ITV's The Great Fire, in 2014, he went on to direct American Odyssey for NBCUniversal, starring Anna Friel and Peter Facinelli; Legends for Fox21 and TNT with Sean Bean; Heroes Reborn for NBCUniversal and more recently Still Star Crossed for ABC and Shondaland; and Ransom - an internationally co-produced drama television series created by David Vainola.
+That year, Jones directed Mr Selfridge, for ITV, Da Vinci's Demons, which won a Primetime Emmy Award, and Lawless - a legal drama screened as part of Sky's "Drama Matters", starring Suranne Jones and Lindsay Duncan.
+After directing ITV's The Great Fire, in 2014, he went on to direct American Odyssey for NBCUniversal, starring Anna Friel and Peter Facinelli; Legends for Fox21 and TNT with Sean Bean; Heroes Reborn for NBCUniversal and more recently Still Star Crossed for ABC and Shondaland; and Ransom.

-Last Summer was released in 2019 and was his first independently written and directed project, a coming-of-age drama set in 1970s rural Wales, praised by critics at film festivals worldwide including the Austin Film Festival and the Vancouver International Film Festival.
-He then directed his most recent work, Hanna, starring Mireille Enos and Joel Kinnaman for Amazon Studios, which received wide commercial attention partially due to its release on Amazon Prime Video.
+Last Summer was released in 2019 and was his first independently written and directed project, a coming-of-age drama set in 1970s rural Wales, praised by critics at film festivals including the Austin Film Festival and the Vancouver International Film Festival.
+Wales Arts Review wrote that it has "an execrable script, a confused impetus, dodgy character motivations, and a standard of cinematic conception that would get you a middling grade at a half-decent film school – it’s what #TeamWales expects.
+But what we cannot do is ignore the misogyny of a film that has been written, produced, developed and premiered during the most radically political era of modern filmmaking.
+Last Summer makes Wales look bad.
+It makes Welsh cinema look bad".
+On 13 October 2019 Last Summer won Best Feature Film at the BAFTA Cymru Awards 2019.

-On October 13, 2019, Last Summer won Best Feature Film at the BAFTA Cymru Awards 2019, and Jones was presented with the award by Huw Stephens of the BBC.
+Jones directed his most recent work in 2019, Hanna, starring Mireille Enos and Joel Kinnaman for Amazon Studios.